-As discussed in our previous article on scientific camera electronic shutters, our camera range uses electronic shutters, meaning the sensor is continuously exposed with no mechanical shutter or aperture to block light to the sensor.
+As discussed in our previous article on rolling vs global shutters, our camera range uses electronic shutters, meaning the sensor is continuously exposed with no mechanical shutter or aperture to block light to the sensor.
 These cameras continuously read out the sensor when in operation, and can produce an image upon request by software, which is the image you see on your computer.

 In order to specifically determine when a camera produces an image, as well as controlling other factors such as exposure time, a trigger can be used to communicate with the camera.
 This article will cover the triggering of scientific cameras, and how triggers can be used to add precision and synchronization to your imaging, allowing different imaging components to communicate and control each other.